Burnhope transmitting station: Transmission

-Test transmissions started in December 1958 approximately one month before the launch on Tyne Tees Television on 15 January 1959.
+Test transmissions started at 9am on December 1 1958, approximately one month before the launch on Tyne Tees Television on 15 January 1959.

 It was built close to the existing BBC Band I station at Pontop Pike.
 This was the eighth transmitter opened by the ITA.

 From the station's 750 foot mast, transmissions from Burnhope were on VHF Channel 8 at a peak vision ERP of 100 kW, successfully covering a region spanning the North Yorkshire moorlands and Teesside in the South, to the remote upper reaches of Northumberland in the North.

 With the advent of UHF with its 625-lines, the adjacent Pontop Pike transmitting station carried these services to the Newcastle and County Durham area from 1967 onwards, confining Burnhope to 405-line transmission.
 In due course, further main UHF transmissions were established at Bilsdale West Moor (serving North Yorkshire and Teesside) and Chatton (serving upper Northumberland).

 The transmitter would later get a new lease of life with the advent of Independent Local Radio (commercial radio or ILR).
 Burnhope extended its remit by providing the transmissions for the first ILR service in the North East of England – Metro Radio on 97.0 MHz (now on 97.1 MHz).

 After the 405-line television service ceased in January 1985, Metro Radio was for many years, the only broadcasting duty performed by the transmitter until the early 1990s, when a new tranche of commercial radio (regional) became available.

 On 1 September 1994, the transmitter started broadcasting the first new regional radio service to the North East.
 Launched as Century Network, it then broadcast as Real Radio (North East) and is now Heart North East.
 It was followed almost five years later (1 June 1999), by Galaxy North East, now Capital North East.